Just like all mechanical types of equipment in this world, cars are also liable to damage.

 The spark plugs are part of the engine, which can cause problems with the engine’s power.
 They create the spark that causes explosions inside the combustion chamber.
 Without them, your car won’t even run.

 If you are losing power, bad spark plugs could be a problem in some rare scenarios.
 Mostly you will notice worn spark plugs when your car is misfiring.

 If your car engine doesn’t sound like usual, there is a chance that a spark plug is worn out and the car is running on one cylinder less than usual.

 9. Poor Cylinder Compression (Both Diesel & Gas)

 The cylinders in an engine have to be sealed tight so they can contain the explosions happening inside them.
 The car works on this basic principle.
 If the compression rate is high, then all the power from the explosion is being used to drive the pistons.
 However, if there is a leak, the compression rate drops.

-In easier terms, this means that the cylinder is not able to compress the explosion and the power is not completely transferring to the wheels.
+In easier terms, this means that the cylinder cannot compress the explosion, and the power is not completely transferring to the wheels.
 This can lead directly to a loss in power while accelerating.

 10. Faulty Turbocharger / Boost pipe leak (Both Diesel & Petrol)

 If your car is equipped with a turbocharger, your turbocharger is likely damaged.
 The turbocharger gives the engine a lot of extra horsepowers, and without it – your car will feel like a tractor.

 An even more likely scenario is that a turbo boost pipe came loose, so the turbocharger will not increase the turbo pressure.
 This will cause a serious drop in the engine’s performance and cause the turbocharger to break.